 At 48 years old Molly entered her first marathon.
 Four weeks into training she injured her foot and was told that she was too old to be running.
 Taking her own advice, Molly corrected her training, mailed her finish-line picture to the doctor who told her she was old, and decided to challenge herself.
 As a novice runner, she entered the Rio Del Lago 100-mile Endurance Race.
 Traversing 100 miles non-stop through northern California, she discovered her love of endurance running, her youthful mind and her adventurous spirit.

-Molly is the only American woman to attempt and complete La Ultra-The High ultra-marathon, a 138-mile non-stop footrace in the Himalayas.
-The elevation being an even greater obstacle than the sheer distance, La Ultra begins at 14,000 feet, with climbs to near 17,500 feet on the highest motor-able pass in the world, Khardung La, and to greater than 17,000 feet atop Tang Lang La.
+Molly is the first American woman to attempt and complete La Ultra-The High ultra-marathon, a 138-mile non-stop footrace in the Himalayas.
+La Ultra begins at 14,000 feet, with climbs to 18,000 feet over to passes.
 The race culminates in the Morey Plains on the border between China and Pakistan.
 Even though the India Government stated that the race was physically impossible to complete, Molly completed the race August 13, 2011.

-As an owner of Desert Sky Adventures, a race management company in Las Vegas, Molly encourages others to walk and run for their health.
+As an owner of Desert Sky Adventures, a race management company in Las Vegas, Molly encourages others to walk and run for their health ( www.desertskyadventures.com ).
 She also speaks to audiences across the country on her exploits and the benefits of running for health and continues to run adventure races and ultra-marathons around the globe.
-It is the adventure that keeps her coming back for more.
-Molly will be attempting to run 100 miles in Antarctica, fall 2012, the coldest, windiest continent on the planet.
-Follow her journey at www.mollysheridanruns.com